CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: Abstract

 \section{Abstract}

 Safe navigation of autonomous robots remains one of the core challenges in the field, especially in dynamic and uncertain environments.
-One of the prevalent approaches is safety filtering based on control barrier functions (CBFs), which are easy to deploy but difficult to design.
+One prevalent approach is safety filtering based on control barrier functions (CBFs), which are easy to deploy but difficult to design.
 Motivated by the shortcomings of existing learning- and model-based methods, we propose a simple yet effective neural CBF design method for safe robot navigation in dynamic environments.
 We employ the idea of a composite CBF, where multiple neural CBFs are combined into a single CBF.
-The individual CBFs are trained via the Hamilton-Jacobi reachability framework to approximate the optimal safe set for single moving obstacles.
-Additionally, we use the residual neural architecture, which guarantees that the estimated safe set does not intersect with the corresponding failure set.
+Individual CBFs are trained using data generated offline via the Hamilton-Jacobi reachability framework to approximate the optimal safe set for single moving obstacles.
+Additionally, we use a residual neural architecture, ensuring that the estimated safe set does not intersect with the corresponding failure set.
 The method is extensively evaluated in simulation experiments for a ground robot and a quadrotor, comparing it against several baseline methods.
-The results show improved success rates of up to 18\% compared to the best baseline, without increasing the conservativeness of the motion.
-Also, the method is demonstrated in hardware experiments for both types of robots.
+The proposed method improves success rates by up to 18\% over the strongest baseline, while maintaining comparable or lower path lengths and motion times.
+The method is also demonstrated in hardware experiments for both types of robots.